 This formal copy was probably made by Timothy Matlack, an assistant to the Secretary of Congress.
 This copy was signed on August 2, 1776.
 The first public reading of the Declaration took place on July 8, 1776, in Philadelphia.

 A fictional story written in the 1840s suggested that the bell now known as the Liberty Bell was rung that day to bring the people together.
 However, historians now doubt that this happened.
-The steeple that housed the bell was in very bad condition at the time and the bell was probably unusable.
+The steeple that housed the bell was in horrible condition at the time, and the bell was probably unusable.

-Although August 2, 1776, was the date of the official signing ceremony, there were several people who signed on later dates.
-Some of these late signers included Elbridge Gerry, Oliver Wolcott, Lewis Morris, Thomas McKean and Matthew Thornton.
+Although August 2, 1776, was the official signing ceremony's date, several people signed on later dates.
+Some of these late signers included Elbridge Gerry, Oliver Wolcott, Lewis Morris, Thomas McKean, and Matthew Thornton.
 No one who signed the Declaration of Independence was born in the United States of America.
 The reason?
 The United States didn't exist until after the Declaration was signed!
 And though that's the case, all but eight of the signers were born in colonies that would become the United States of America.

 History has had a lot to do with the sanctity of July 4.
-It was on that day that the news of the Louisiana Purchase arrived in Washington, Henry David Thoreau arrived at Walden Pond and President Abraham Lincoln learned of the Union victories at Vicksburg and Gettysburg.
+On that day, the news of the Louisiana Purchase arrived in Washington, Henry David Thoreau arrived at Walden Pond, and President Abraham Lincoln learned of the Union victories at Vicksburg and Gettysburg.